-49 Equation (A-2) implies that the money demand function is estimated by restricting income elasticity to one.
-In order to check the impact of this restriction, I employ the 3LS procedure, proposed in Hsiao and Fujiki (1998), to estimate the money demand function for 1950-99.
-The long-run interest rate and income elasticity is estimated at -0.135 and 0.922 respectively, showing a very close value to the estimation results shown in Table A-1.
+^{47.} Equation (A.2) implies that the money demand function is estimated by restricting income elasticity to one.
+In order to check the impact of this restriction, I employ the three-stage least squares procedure, proposed in Hsiao and Fujiki (1998) to estimate the money demand function for 1950-99.
+The long-run interest rate and income elasticity is estimated at -0.135 and 0.922, respectively, showing a very close value to the estimation results shown in Appendix Table 1.